oracle/tribuo/docs/release-notes/tribuo-v4-1-release-notes.md

 models in Java ([#134](https://github.com/oracle/tribuo/pull/134)).
 The TensorFlow models can be saved in two formats, either using TensorFlow's checkpoint format or Tribuo's native model serialization.
-They can also be exported as TensorFlow saved models for interop with other TensorFlow platforms.
-Tribuo can now load TF v2 saved models and serve them alongside TF v1 frozen graphs with it's external model loader.
+They can also be exported as TensorFlow Saved Models for interop with other TensorFlow platforms.
+Tribuo can now load TF v2 Saved Models and serve them alongside TF v1 frozen graphs with it's external model loader.

-We also added a TensorFlow tutorial which walks through the creation of a simple regression MLP, a classification MLP and a classification CNN, before exporting the model as a TensorFlow native model and importing it back into Tribuo.
+We also added a TensorFlow tutorial which walks through the creation of a simple regression MLP, a classification MLP and a classification CNN, before exporting the model as a TensorFlow Saved Model and importing it back into Tribuo.

 ## New models